Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 At a recent college orientation, the student counselors were asked what their #1 dorm item was in their dorm, and the response was a full-sized trash can!

 - Bissell Featherweight 3-in-1 Vacuum – hands down, this is a favorite of mine (both sons use it in college) and so many members of our Dorm Shopping Facebook group.
 You just can’t beat it for the price.
+Please note that this is not great for picking up lots of long hair as it does not have a beater brush.

-- Garment steamer – many schools do not allow irons, and many students don’t want to iron anyway!
+- Garment Steamer – many schools do not allow irons, and many students don’t want to iron anyway!
 A steamer is often the choice of college students when they need to be unwrinkled for presentations, business meetings and interviews.

 Out And About On And Off Campus